Martial Champion: Home version

 Martial Champion was exclusively ported to the PC Engine as a Super CD-ROM² release.
 Unlike the arcade version, which was released worldwide, the PC Engine version was released only in Japan.
 This version was later re-released for the Wii Virtual Console in Japan in May 2008.

 Sprites and the background were shrunk, while the background became a still image instead of an animated one and the foreground objects and people on each stage were removed.
-The intro and outro are different compared to the arcade version's; however, the original arcade intro that shows Jin and Goldor battling each other with instrumental music playing in the background is also included.
+The intro and outro are different compared to the arcade version's, but the original arcade intro that shows Jin and Goldor battling each other with instrumental music playing in the background is also included.
 In the PC Engine version, the other intro starts with the game's logo and a vocal song, then shows Jin putting on his headband and looks ahead of himself with birds flying by him, while Rachael and Goldor battle against each other.
 At the end, Goldor casts his Gol Wave toward the pitch-black darkness missing his target Rachael, while the final boss, Salamander, fades in from it.